cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 3. The derivation output from `haskellPackages.callPackage` in the previous step is built.
 The output of this derivation is a normal Haskell library.

-IFD is necessary in this process in the first step.
-In order to translate a `.cabal` file into a Nix expression, a Haskell program `cabal2nix` needs to be run.  `cabal2nix` uses the Haskell `Cabal` library internally.
+IFD is necessary in this process because of the first step.
+In order to translate a `.cabal` file into a Nix expression, the Haskell program `cabal2nix` needs to be run.  `cabal2nix` uses the Haskell `Cabal` library internally.
 It is necessary to internally rely on the `Cabal` library because `.cabal` files are relatively complicated.
-Parsing a raw `.cabal` file directly from within Nix would be quite difficult.
+Parsing a raw `.cabal` file directly with Nix would be quite difficult.

 After hearing that `poetry2nix` doesn't require IFD, I started thinking about